carlovsk/carlovsk/README.md

 Hi there!

 My name is Carlos and I'm a brazilian software developer.
+I consider myself a full-stack developer (which for me means a backend developer who can also deliver an average frontend :smile:).

-As you can see in my profile, I have experience with JavaScript and the AWS Serverless world, but I also had contact with other languages like Ruby, Java and Python.
+As you can see here, recently I've been developing some projects on JavaScript and the AWS Serverless world - which I really like.
+But I also have coded some small projects on Ruby, Python, and Java.
+I really enjoy solving logical (and real) problems and automating processes using software.

-If you read it until here, let's chat!
-You can find me on [Twitter](https://twitter.com/carlosdnba) and [LinkedIn](https://www.linkedin.com/in/carlos-d-barboza/?locale=en_US).
+That's what I have to say about myself.
+If you want to chat, you can find me on [Twitter](https://twitter.com/carlosdnba) and [LinkedIn](https://www.linkedin.com/in/carlos-d-barboza/?locale=en_US).

 <!-- [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs?username=carlosdnba&show_icons=true&locale=en&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)